Japan finally announced a fee for plastic bags. Will that stop its obsession with plastic? - KVIA

 For example, in 2019, 7-Eleven Holdings announced it was switching out the plastic wrapping around their rice balls with a plant-based alternative.
 That’s significant because the convenience store produces roughly 2.2 billion rice balls a year, and estimates that it could save on 260 tons of plastic and reduce CO2 emissions by 403 tons a year.

 Jono argues the solution isn’t to create alternative biodegrable plastics, but to think of ways of eliminating the use of plastics altogether.
 She cites examples of supermarkets selling rice and beans in dispensers, allowing people to bring their own containers and decide how much they want to buy.
-She also suggests taking a look back at what Japan did best in the past.

-“Thirty years ago, Japan didn’t use single-use plastics.
-People used to wrap things in newspaper or transport food items in “furoshiki” (a special cloth) that could be used over and over again,” says Jono.
+She also suggests taking inspiration from the past, when Japanese people wrapped vegetables in newspapers and used shopping baskets and furoshiki (a special cloth) to carry things.

 “My family used to bring a cooking pan to the tofu shop to carry the tofu home.
 We need to look back on that.”